Anami-II/SoundBox/Let's Rock Baby.md

 1. Bob Marley - Redemption Song
 1. Bob Marley - Three Little Birds
 1. Bon Jovi - Livin' On A Prayer
+1. Bruce Dickinson - Tears Of The Dragon
 1. Bruno Mars - Talking To The Moon
 1. Bruno Mars - The Lazy Song
 1. Coldplay - The Scientist 👨‍🔬